FuffyPal/dotfiles/README.md

-# Helooww they i howww are you
+# Helooww , howww are you
 ![wiiiii](image.png)

 # here is my dotfiles